fengxia41103/myblog/content/thoughts/worster women.md

 between us and _them_ -- cats, dogs, horses, sloths, fish, turtle...
-Yet, this exact word, this exact part of a person, moral, is the secret to success, by the tyrants, by the emperors, by the Himmlers, by the Lenins, Starlins, Kims, Trumps, Worster polices, and endless such scrums yet to come.
+Yet, this exact word, this exact part of a person, moral, is the secret to success, by the tyrants, by the emperors, by the Himmlers, by the Lenins, Starlins, Kims, Trumps, Worcester polices, and endless such scrums yet to come.

 What a thin line!
 What a fragile defense!
 What a small buffer the